island-lang/island-lang.github.io/README.md

 ## ELI5: Illustrative "magic room" metaphors

-Think of a context like a _blueprint_ for an imaginary "magic" room.
+Think of a context as if it was a _blueprint_ for an imaginary "magic" room.

-Properties are like boxes in the room.
+The room may contain one or more boxes, which act as a metaphor for _properties_.

-Each box may contain an item of a particular type, e.g. a ball, a pen, a doll etc. The kind of thing the box may contain is analogous to the _type_ of a property (`string`, `integer` etc.).
+Each box may contain an item of a particular type, e.g. a ball, a pen, a doll etc. The kind of thing the box may contain is a metaphor to the _type_ of a property (`string`, `integer` etc.).

 The box is also characterized by a secondary quality, which is completely unique to it.
 This quality describes what purpose the box represents in relation to the room as a whole, as well as to other boxes in the room.
-This quality is called its _semantic identity_.
+This quality is a metaphor for its _semantic identity_.

+The room can be provided with a set of magic spells that cause items to appear inside of empty boxes.
+These spells may depend on the content of nonempty boxes, including boxes that received their content due to magic.
+These spells are metaphors for _mapping rules_.

-### Semantic roles metaphor
+### Semantic roles

 I create a new blueprint for a room.
 The room starts out completely empty.

 I put two boxes in the room.
-I decide that both may only contain balls (i.e. I give both of them the same type, namely `Ball`).
+I decide that both may only contain balls (i.e. I give both of them the same type, `Ball`).

-Now, I define a rule that says that whenever there's a ball in box 1, box 2 "magically" gets a ball as well, but with a complementary color.
+Now, I cast a spell that says that whenever there's a ball in box 1, box 2 gets a ball as well, but with a complementary color.
 For example, if I put a blue ball in box 1, an orange ball magically appears in box 2.
-I define a second rule so that the reverse would happen as well, i.e., if I put an orange ball in box 2, a blue ball will appear in box 1.
+I cast a second spell so that the reverse would happen as well, i.e., if I put an orange ball in box 2, a blue ball will appear in box 1.

 I create a secondary room blueprint.
 The second room also starts out completely empty.

 I put two boxes in the second room.

-I would like these boxes to imitate how the boxes in the first room relate to one another, so I set box 1 in the second room to take the "role" of box 1 in the first room, and box 2 in the second room to respectively take the role of box 2 in the second room.
+I would like these boxes to imitate how the boxes in the first room relate to one another, so I set box 1 in the second room to take the "role" of box 1 in the first room, and box 2 in the second room to take the role of box 2 in the second room.

 I generate a room from the first blueprint I made (the first room).